-To brine the wild turkey breast, cut it into three pieces.
+To brine a wild turkey breast, cut it into three pieces.
 You’ll notice a turkey breast is shaped like a teardrop, with a thick end and a thin one.
 Slice off the entire thin end, which will look like a triangle.
 The remaining breast will be thick.
 Slice this in half crosswise to make two pieces roughly the thickness of the end piece.

 Dissolve 1/4 cup of kosher salt in 1 quart of water (I use Diamond Crystal) and submerge the turkey breast.
 If you need more brine, make more in that ratio.
 Brine the turkey in the fridge overnight.
 Remove and pat dry before proceeding with with your turkey tacos.

 An alternative to brining is to marinate your turkey breast.
 I really like a marinade of tequila, a little salt, and cilantro, plus lime.
 It definitely adds something to the tacos.